mk0218/fastapi_crud/README.md

 # fastapi_crud
-A simple CRUD example with FastAPI.
+A simple CRUD example with FastAPI, SQLAlchemy, and PostgreSQL.

 ## Reference
 Followed the official fastapi document.